crazyhottommy/scRNAseq-analysis-notes/README.md

 * [quickMarkers in SoupX](https://constantamateur.github.io/2020-04-10-scDE/)

-* [clustermole](https://igordot.github.io/clustermole/articles/clustermole-intro.html) is a database of markers for thousands of cell types (clustermole_markers) and do cell type prediction based on marker genes (clustermole_overlaps) and cell type prediction based on the full expression matrix (clustermole_enrichment)
+* [clustermole](https://igordot.github.io/clustermole/articles/clustermole-intro.html) is a of markers for thousands of cell types (clustermole_markers) and do cell type prediction based on marker genes (clustermole_overlaps) and cell type prediction based on the full expression matrix (clustermole_enrichment)

 * [Minimal gene set discovery in single-cell mRNA-seq datasets with ActiveSVM](https://www.nature.com/articles/s43588-022-00263-8#Sec2)